top of page

 Artist Statement

-I am finding my voice within my work.
-I am “trained” in classical dance forms of Balanchine, Horton and Limon, all of which are complicated by the institutional bio-political structures of their time; yet they have offered me structure and strength.
-Now I tend to complicate or corrupt them, yet they are legible in my body.
-My voice moves toward improvisational scores that build upon themselves, I also tend to develop dense movement phrases that are specific to a theme of a work.
-In this way the works my collaborators and I create tend to push the physical and cognitive limits of the performers.
 I am caught between the human body as specimen and my own conditional body defined by personal history, societal implications and my physical manifestation.
 I acknowledge that the body is not separate from the emotional, spiritual and self-awareness of the person I am.
-Is there honesty in any moving gesture?
-Our work materializes through colliding roles as makers, performers, and audience; making me invariably dependent on the people (the bodies, emotions, and awareness) of those who are in a shared performance space.
+The work my collaborators and I create, materializes through colliding roles as makers, performers, and audience; making me invariably dependent on the people (the bodies, emotions, and awareness) of those who are in a shared performance space.
 My investigations have, in the last seven years, found roots in identity, particularly multiplicity— a plurality of self that has come into kaleidoscopic focus.

 Sid Ceasar